36 Weeks Pregnant

 - Trouble sleeping.
 Finding yourself up at 3 a.m. writing thank-you notes or reorganizing the closet?
 We’ve been there!
 Find some ways to relax even if you aren't getting much shut-eye.

 - Heartburn.
 Your growing baby is crowding your digestive system, preventing it from working the way it did when you weren’t pregnant.
-Antacids can help (as long as your doctor has okayed them).
-Prevent heartburn as much as you can by avoiding citrusy, spicy, vinegary and greasy foods.
-(No fun, we know, but it’s worth avoiding the pain.)
+Antacids can help your heartburn (as long as your doctor has okayed them).

 - Swollen ankles and feet.
 Minor swelling is totally normal at 36 weeks pregnant and you’re even more likely to have it if you’re 36 weeks pregnant with twins.
 You might find that almost as soon as you deliver your baby, it completely disappears.
 Seriously!
 But severe or sudden swelling can be a sign of a serious problem, so let your doctor know ASAP.